nitzanlab/AnnoTransfer/README.md

 Utilizing compositions according to the Annotatability model to detect optimal subsets to be used for transfer learning.

 ## Tips
 - The task of iteratively searching through all compositions is an expensive one that takes long.
-It's therefore recommended to run the tasks via the optimized .sh scripts available, which create sbatch jobs rather than .ipynb notebooks.
+It's therefore recommended to run the tasks via the optimized .sh scripts available, which create sbatch jobs rather than .ipynb notebooks, which could later be used for evaluation.
 - For a parallel run (see relevant section) you also have the option to not consider composition that include HARD examples at all, greatly reducing computation time.
 To do so, set `include_hard=False` in `Parallel_run/tasker.py`.
-- The provided datasets were preprocessed according to the authour's discretion.
+- The provided datasets were preprocessed according to the author's discretion.
 Make sure to check that they match your excpectations.
 See `Datasets/<dataset name>.py`.

 ## Getting Started
 ### 0. Local introduction